-The Department of Treasury, Division of Risk Management administers risk management programs for political subdivisions, constitutional officers and others in accordance with Section 2.2-1839 of the Code of Virginia.
+The Department of the Treasury, Division of Risk Management administers risk management programs for political subdivisions, constitutional officers and others in accordance with Section 2.2-1839 of the Code of Virginia.
 These pools were established to provide an economical, low-cost alternative to the commercial insurance market for the Commonwealth's political subdivisions.
 These risk programs are accounted for in the Risk Management Enterprise Fund (nonmajor).
-The pool is established subject to approval of the Governor.
+The pool is established subject to approval by the Governor.
 It may be insurance, self-insurance, or any combination thereof, and must provide protection and legal defense against liability. participation is voluntary and open to any political subdivision.
-As of June 30, 2008, there were 550 units of local government in the pool, including 4 cities, 39 towns, and 33 counties.
-The remaining 474 units include a large variety of boards, commissions, authorities, and special districts.
+As of June 30, 2009, there were 542 units of local government in the pool, including 4 cities, 36 towns, and 32 counties.
+The remaining 470 units include a large variety of boards, commissions, authorities, and special districts.